mcelrjo/AgInformatics/lectureTopics/pandas.md

 	print i
 ```
 This will actually print all the indexes individually.
 Now consider that this can allow you to do.
 What if you wanted to create a line chart of all the countries that have greater than 100 million population starting in 1980.

+### Special Project

+To learn more about Pandas dataframes and interesting attributes you are going to download a federal data set, manipulate the data, and create figures.
+The dataset can be found [here](https://catalog.data.gov/dataset/population-by-country-1980-2010).
+The data is population by country from 1980 to 2010.
+Be advised that this is not a straight forward data set.
+You are going to have to do a few manipulations before creating figures.
+Just so you know the data are in millions of people.

+##### Part 1:  Understanding the data

+For the first part of this project, come to an understanding of how the data is organized and arranged.
+Create a figure of five different countries in a line graph that includes: legend, x label, y label, and title.
+Save this image as a jpg with your last name as part of the name.

+##### Part 2:  Create a function

+Create a usable function that a user can enter a country name and it will create a figure of population change for that country.
+Adapt the function that allows a user to enter up to five country names.
+Think about how you are going to resolve typos, misspelling, or capitalization.
+Save this function with your last name as part of the name and drop it in the shared box folder.

+### Special Project #2

+Download the shortTrinotate file for this project.
+This project is going to come in several parts.

+##### Part 1

+For this part you want to look in the "sprot_Top_BLASTX_hit" column and if there is not a period "." in in a given entry, write that row to a new file.
+So in the end, you have a new trinotate file that has eliminated all the entries that were not annotated for that particular column.

+##### Part 2

+Develop a regular expression to extract all entries in 'gene_ontology_blast' the first entry of either "molecular_function", "cellular_component", or "biological_process".
+Create a figure with this information with three vertical bars of three different colors with each column labeled, an x and y-label, title, and the figure adequately fit to screen.
+Save this figure as a tiff or jpg and email to me.